 Some GPU-enabled instance types are in Beta and are marked as such in the drop-down list when you select the driver and worker types during cluster creation.

 Azure Databricks supports clusters accelerated with graphics processing units (GPUs).
-This topic describes how to create clusters with GPU-enabled instances and describes the GPU drivers and libraries installed on those instances.
+This article describes how to create clusters with GPU-enabled instances and describes the GPU drivers and libraries installed on those instances.

 Create a GPU cluster